Wloner0809/Wloner0809.github.io/_pages/about.md

 - *2021.09~2025.06(expected)*, Bachelor in Computer Science in USTC. *GPA/Percentage: 3.90/5.2%*.

 # 🔥 News
-- *2023.09*: &nbsp;🎉🎉 I take TOEFL test for the first time.
+- *2023.09*: &nbsp;🎉🎉 I took TOEFL test for the first time.
 (Preparing for TOEFL is really tough for me, since I'm not that good at English)
-- *2023.03*: &nbsp;🎉🎉 I become an undergraduate intern of [LDS](https://data-science.ustc.edu.cn/_upload/tpl/12/e9/4841/template4841/index.html) lead by [Xiangnan HE](https://hexiangnan.github.io/) .
+- *2023.03*: &nbsp;🎉🎉 I became an undergraduate intern of [LDS](https://data-science.ustc.edu.cn/_upload/tpl/12/e9/4841/template4841/index.html) lead by [Xiangnan HE](https://hexiangnan.github.io/) .

 # 📝 Publications